lona-web-org/lona/doc/content/end-user-documentation/middlewares.rst

 Gets called for every request is made by any user.

-If the data gets returned, the view associated with this requests gets started.
+If the data gets returned, the view associated with this request gets started.

 If a `Response Object </end-user-documentation/views.html#response-objects>`_ is returned, the view gets not started and the user gets the returned response